nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

-Use case ends.

 <br><br>

-**UC015 - Clearing all students**
+**UC015 - Clearing all students and tutorials**

 **Actor: Admin**

 **MSS:**
-1. Admin prompts the system to clear all students' from system.
+1. Admin prompts the system to clear all students and tutorials from system.
-2. System deletes all students.
+2. System deletes all students and tutorials.

 Use case ends.